Sole source

 - The awardee must be a current 8(a) participant at the time of award.

-- Restrictions on Follow-On Contracts
+- Restrictions on Follow-On Awards

 Responsibilities